 Remember that the U.S. educational system rewards students who can study a large amount of material concerning a broad range of subjects, who can synthesize material from many sources, and who can take examinations effectively.
 These activities require skills that can be learned.
 Some of these skills are mentioned and briefly discussed here.
-The University Counseling Service offers study-skills assistance.
+The University Counseling Service and Tutor Iowa offers study-skills assistance.

 Organizing Your Time